return42/sphkerneldoc/linux_src_doc/include/linux/gpio/driver_h.rst

 base
     identifies the first GPIO number handled by this chip;
     or, if negative during registration, requests dynamic ID allocation.
+    DEPRECATION: providing anything non-negative and nailing the base offset of GPIO chips is deprecated.
+Please pass -1 as base to let gpiolib select the chip base in all possible cases.
+We want to get rid of the static GPIO number space in the long run.

 ngpio
     the number of GPIOs handled by this controller; the last GPIO